rooneypower/rooneypower.github.io/_posts/2021-01-21-first-post.md

 ---
 layout: post
-title: "Daniel, Student, launches site"
+title: "Daniel launches site"
 date: 2021-01-21
 ---

-I finally got around to putting this old website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
+I created this GitHub Pages site according to the directions of Nicholas Homenda for Z603 - Digital Publishing.
+GitHub Pages is powered by [Jekyll](http://jekyllrb.com) and designed to use Markdown to format posts.